alex-shpak/hugo-book/README.md

 disableKinds = ['taxonomy', 'taxonomyTerm']

 [params]

+  # (Optional, default is empty) a subtitle to show below the main book title.
+  Subtitle = "By Author Name"

   # (Optional, default 6) Set how many table of contents levels to be showed on page.
   # Use false to hide ToC, note that 0 will default to 6 (https://gohugo.io/functions/default/)
   # You can also specify this parameter per page in front matter